TheSimPill/ViolationTool/notes/features.md

 Features to add:
 ~~Tell date of last scrape~~
 ~~Make copies of old dataframes when getting new ones~~ ~~Show invalid tags given~~
-    Back buttons:
+~Back buttons:~
-        Will start by implementing just for options page ->
+    ~Will start by implementing just for options page ->~ ~Cases: ~
-            Cases:
-                - A user clicks into an option and backs out without pressing anything:
-                    Let them back out and don't save or reset anything
-                - A user clicks into an option, gets part way through, and hits back:
-                    Save their progress by repopulating screen they just went through
+            ~- A user clicks into an option and backs out without pressing anything: ~ ~ - A user clicks into an option, gets part way through, and hits back:~ ~Let them back out and don't save or reset anything~ ~Save their progress by repopulating screen they just went through~

-    Being able to click back into an option:
+~Being able to click back into an option~
-        Would reset whatever they chose before
+    ~Would reset whatever they chose before~

+Add ability to make more sheets
+    Have two buttons, one to go back to Options Page, One to Quit Program

 Scrape only new info:
     Check to see which organizations have new violations, or if any new organizations or states.

-    Add ability to make more sheets
-        Have two buttons, one to go back to Options Page, One to Quit Program